ForgeRock/tntp-pingone-credentials/docs/Verification/Readme.md

 # PingOne Credentials Verification

-The PingOne Credentials Verification node lets administrators configure a journey to verify a PingOne Credential
+The PingOne Credentials Verification node lets administrators configure a journey to verify a PingOne Credential.

 ## Compatibility